FPierre/dotfiles/INSTALL.md

 ## Touchpad behaviors

-The touchpad should behave like:
+The touchpad should:

 - Go back: 3 fingers swipe on left
 - Go next: 3 fingers swipe on right

 ### Keyboard behaviors

-The keyboard should behave like:
+The keyboard should:

 ### OS